 Kanga Camp is in a private concession in the Mana Pools region, built around a waterhole so you'll have 24 hour wildlife viewing on your doorstep, a veritable 'armchair safari'!
 You'll be able to explore on foot and by vehicle during your stay for a comprehensive safari experience, with the chance also to experience a night on a platform set beneath huge fig trees in the African bsuh.

 Accommodation is in 6 walk-in tents, each with a screened, open air bathroom with running water for the shower, wash basin and toilet.
 To the front of the bedroom there's a veranda, perfectly positioned for watching animals around the waterhole.
-The larger family/honeymoon tent offers extra space, day beds, an open plane lounge-dining area.
+The 2 larger family/honeymoon suites offer extra space, day beds, an open plan lounge-dining area and an outside bathtub.

 Open: Kanga Camp is open from the beginning of April till the end of November each year.